Donor Profile

 How much ODA does Canada contribute?

-Canada was the 18th-largest donor in relative terms in 2022, with total ODA representing 0.37% of GNI.
-Preliminary OECD data for 2023 show Canada rising to become the 15th-largest donor in relative terms at 0.58% ODA/GNI.
+Preliminary OECD data for 2023 also show Canada rising from 18th-largest to become the 15th-largest donor in relative terms at 0.58% ODA/GNI.

 How is Canadian ODA changing?